Demand Modeling

 1. Microfounded, i.e. behavioral predictions are consistent with a clearly specified theory of consumer choice

-- Theory is utility maximization
+• Theory is income-constrained utility maximization

-- Economists widely believe that microfounded models are more generalizable than purely statistical models*
+• Economists widely believe that microfounded models are more generalizable than purely statistical models*

 2. Extensible to accommodate preference heterogeneity

-- We'll cover 3 types of extensions in heterogeneous demand modeling
+• We’ll cover 3 types of extensions in heterogeneous demand modeling

 3. Likelihood function is globally concave in the parameters, ensuring fast and reliable estimation

-- Remember our local vs. global optimum discussion?
+• Remember our local vs. global optimum discussion?

 MNL Cons